PHILIP CORTELYOU JOHNSON, FAIA (1906-2005)

 The Gehry guest house was sold to Kirk Woodhouse, who eventually gave it to to the University of St. Thomas in St. Paul in 2008.
 He moved it to the Gainey Conference Center in Owatonna MN.
 Auctioned in 2015.

 1953 - The Alice Ball House, 523 Oenoke Ridge Road, New Canaan CT.
 Sold in 1960 to F. Jay Ward, Jr. and others.
 A garage was constructed on the property in 1962.
 Sold in 1965 to Margaret Mary Ward.
 Sold in 1969 to Marjorie K. Macrae.
-Sold in 1977 to Janet T. Phypers.
-She converted an an existing room in the garage into a bedroom and bathroom in 1978.
-Sold in 2005 to Cristina A. Ross who did restorations in 2007.
-Sold in 2015 to architect Reja Bakh.
+Sold in 1977 to Janet T. Phypers who in 1978 converted an an existing room in the garage into a bedroom and bathroom.
+Sold in 2005 to architect Cristina A. Ross who did restorations in 2007.
+Featured in Architectural Digest.
+Sold in 2015 to Main Liberty LLC (architect Reja Bakh).
+For sale in 2019.

 1953 - The District Managers House, Schemes 1 and 2, Maracaibo, Venezuela.
 Unbuilt.